Maintaining and organizing references

-In the course of time you probably have exported so many useful references, that it becomes difficult to keep track of them all.
-Therefore it is advisable to create different folders inside your RefWorks account and move your references to them.
-You can organize your folders freely, for example by the chapters of your future thesis, or by main concepts of your research problem.
-You can store the same reference in several different folders at the same time, so you don’t have to stress over your folder structure too much.
+In the course of time you probably have saved so many useful references that it becomes difficult to keep track of them all.
+Therefore it is advisable to create different collections under My Library in your Zotero and move your references to them.
+The references are also retained in My Library regardless of collections.
+You can organize your collections freely, for example by the chapters of your future dissertation/thesis or by main concepts of your research problem.
+You can store the same reference in several different collections at the same time and can delete the collection without deleting the references.
+Thus you don’t have to stress over your collection structure too much.
 After all, you are creating your own personal database and you can change it anytime.

-2. Create a folder and name it as “Assignment_xxx_yyy”, where xxx is your first name and yyy your last name (e.g. Assignment_John_Smith).
-Add to this folder some references you imported in RefWorks.
+2. Create a collection and name it as Xxx_Yyy_assignment, where Xxx is your last name (family name) and Yyy your first name (given name) (e.g. Smith_John_assignment).
+Add to this collection some references you saved in Zotero.

 Even though you are creating your own personal reference database, you might sometimes want to share useful references with others.
 You might find something interesting for your research colleagues with their own topics, you might want to share something with the other members of your research group, or your supervisor might want to see what references you have found out thus far.
-In those cases it is easiest to save the references you want to show to others in a specific folder and share it with them.
-As you may remember, the same reference can be stored in several folders at the same time.
+In those cases it is easiest to save the references you want to show to others in a specific library and share it with them.
+You have to create your personal Zotero account in order to share the libraries.